 Global teams for the millennium; Management Decision, 36 (1): 31-33, February 1998

-Lucy is a second-year DPhil student, funded by an ESRC Grand Union DTP studentship.
+Lucy is a third-year DPhil student, funded by an ESRC Grand Union DTP studentship.

 Her DPhil research aims to engage in a meaningful and creative way with service children to explore how service life has shaped their experiences of education and sense of self.
 By choosing this focus, the research seeks to widen and nuance current understanding of service children’s educational experiences in addition to furthering knowledge into how service children see themselves.
 As a result of this, it is hoped that the research will support in developing the professional body of knowledge and understanding of this group of children in schools and help inform the Service Pupil Premium (SPP) funding choices in addition to wider school practice.